Having more fun than a human being should be allowed to have.

 So there's 20 people on the airplane, all with books.

-She was just famous for that.
+She was just famous.

-She was just, she was so uh honored that so many people liked her son that she just she didn't say.
+She was just, she was so honored that so many people liked her son that she just, she didn't say, I mean, there were people at my grandfather's funeral that we didn't know.

-Almost like stuck a sign out on I-55.
+She invited them, almost like stuck a sign out on I-55.

-Said, stop for Limbaugh senior funeral today if you haven't.
+Said, stop for Limbaugh Senior funeral today.

-So here she is in the early 1990s, talking about me in my kindergarten days.
+So here she is in the early 1990s talking about me in my kindergarten days.

-We had four and five-year-old kindergarten here at college, you know, the train school they called it.
+We had four and five-year-old kindergarten here at college, you know, the train school, they called it.

-I don't know what I was doing, throwing things at people.
+I don't change my, I don't know what I was doing, throwing things at people.

 I don't know what I was doing.

-Arnold Schwarzenegger, Tim Kane, Donna Brazil, Mario Cuomo, F. Chuck Todd, uh, Eagles quarterback, Donovan McNabb, Barack Obama, D.D.
-Myers, Billy Bush,
+Get Barbara Walters, Tom Brocott, Carville, Carol Costello, Amanda Carpenter, Arnold Schwarzenegger, Tim Kaine, Donna Brazil, Mario Cuomo, F. Chuck Todd, Eagles quarterback,

-Camille Potiot, Lisa Myers, John Podesta, E. D. Hill, John McCain, Mike Tarico, Al Michaels, Steve Melnick, Trump, Jack Germond, Hillary Clinton, Bill Clinton, George H.W.
+Donovan McNabb, Barack Obama, D.D.
+Myers, Billy Bush, Camille Pottiatt, Lisa Myers, John Podesta, E.D.
+Hill, John McCain, Mike Tarico, Al Michaels, Steve Melnick, Trump, Jack Germond, Hillary Clinton, Bill Clinton, George H.W.
 Bush, George W. Bush, Vice President Cheney, and Barbara Walters.

-Love him or hate him, Rush Limbaugh is the king of conservative talk radio.
+Rush Limbaugh is the king of conservative talk radio.

 Rush Limbaugh is the ratings king of talk radio.

-Rush Limbaugh, the Dean of Conservative Talk Radio.
+Rush Limbaugh, the dean of conservative talk radio.

 Rush is, in fact, the big kahuna.